NISAR (NASA-ISRO Synthetic Aperture Radar)

 Multi-purpose imagery (land)

 National Aeronautics and Space Administration (NASA) and the Indian Space Research Organisation (ISRO) are cooperatively developing the NASA ISRO Synthetic Aperture Radar (NISAR).
-Expected to launch in 2024, this radar imaging satellite will monitor changes in the Earth’s surface associated with the movement of the crust and ice cover.
+This radar imaging satellite will monitor changes in the Earth’s surface associated with the movement of the crust and ice cover.

 Quick facts